tytydraco/yessleep/out/The_Elevator_Glitch_Hack.md

 **WARNING:** *Civilian Encounter*

 The main glitch is repetitively going back and forth to the lowest possible level from the highest possible level using the Elevator.
-Doing it precisely at 2:23 AM when there's a *background rupture* and cycling up and down for four times.*What's up with the peek event?* Every time the Elevator opens up, either Top-floor or Bottom-floor, poke your head out and peak.
+Doing it precisely at 2:23 AM when there's a *background rupture* and cycling up and down for four times.*What's up with the peek event?* Every time the Elevator opens up, either Top-floor or Bottom-floor, poke your head out and peek.
 Scan the current floor.
-Do not use any form of flashlight that'll reveal your position, just peek with your eyes.If you see a person during a peek event, simply just call it a day and try again tomorrow.
+Do not use any form of flashlight that'll reveal your position, just peek with your eyes.

+If you see a person during a peek event, simply just call it a day and try again tomorrow.
 The glitch is invalidated, a conscious observer potentially saw you or the Elevator and the glitch won't work.

 &#x200B;

 **WARNING:** *Intruder Encounter*

-During peak events, apart from eyeing out civilians, you might have a chance of seeing a pair of red eyes in the dark.
+During peek events, apart from eyeing out civilians, you might have a chance of seeing a pair of red eyes in the dark.
 It means that the Elevator is compromised before the ritual has even started, immediately get back into the Elevator and go to the 4th-floor.
 Be very quick.

 Once on the 4th-floor, you must step out of the elevator and send it back on wherever you encounter j@#¶£ππ.
 Leave the lamb inside and let it go back to the j@#¶£ππ.
 If you wait, the elevator will soon come back to the 4th floor.
 But when it does, you better be out of there already.
 Don't wait, use the stairs and run.